-The B.I.D. board contracts with The Plaisted Group for professional management services.
-Jim Plaisted provides executive director representation, with responsibilities including acting as ombudsman for area businesses to Village government, budget management, contractor and employee management, liaison with media and government at all levels, retail and development recruitment, and advocacy on behalf of the B.I.D. board as well as individual businesses and property owners.
+The B.I.D. board employers one full time Executive Director with responsibilities including acting as ombudsman for area businesses to Village government, budget management, contractor and employee management, liaison with media and government at all levels, retail and development recruitment, and advocacy on behalf of the B.I.D. board as well as individual businesses and property owners.